Stop Reusing Or Rotating Passwords, They Are Easy To Crack

 What they found is astonishing, to say the least, as a whopping 63,588,381 (35 percent) of accounts have passwords that have been used previously.

 These accounts face a higher risk of getting hacked as the password is readily available in the previously known or used password's dictionary.
-After the whole research the scientists have summarized the possible reason of the account breach, which has been increasing over time.
+After the whole research, the scientists summarized the possible reason of the account breach, which has been increasing over time.

 People are prone to reuse their old passwords and so they tend to lose their uniqueness and become vulnerable to hackers.